Lanreath/Inventory-Management-System/User Guide.md

 The statistics are updated whenever a product/part is selected.

-### Setting default part for a product
+### Setting active part for a product

-To set the default part for a product, select the part in the table and click on the `Set Default Part` at the bottom bar.
+To set the active part for a product, select the part in the table and click on the `Set Active Part` at the bottom bar.
 The section is highlighted in the image below:

 ![SetDefaultPartButton](images/setdefaultpartbutton.png)

-The part will be set as the default part for the product and the previous default part will be changed to the next available part.
+The part will be set as the active part for the product and the previous active part will be changed to the next available part.

 ### Editing product/part notes